Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Introduction

 We introduce a novel, discrete-time, non-reversible sampling algorithm which itself consists of two accept-reject MCMC kernels, applied in alternation.
-Given a current value, the first kernel uses the bounce mechanism of the BPS/DPBS to evolve a skew-reversible approximation to an exact dynamical system \eqref{eq:hug-flow} that moves at constant speed along a level set of $\pi$ so as to produce a proposal point that is far from the current position, yet on almost the same posterior contour, leading to a high acceptance probability; we denote this contour-hugging kernel \emph{Hug}.
-We emphasise that Hug does not use a geodesic integrator such as SHAKE or RATTLE \cite[e.g.][]{leimkuhler2004simulating}; these integrators approximate the dynamics whilst preserving a constraint exactly, and use implicit schemes, whereas hug is fully explicit and approximates both the dynamics and the constraint.
+Given a current value, the first kernel uses the bounce mechanism of the bouncy particle samplers to evolve a skew-reversible approximation to a flow with constant speed along a level set of $\pi$ so as to produce a proposal point that is far from the current position, yet on almost the same posterior contour, leading to a high acceptance probability; we denote this contour-hugging kernel \emph{Hug}.

 The second kernel complements the first by focusing on moving between contours.
-It encourages the next state of the Markov chain to lie on a different contour by proposing a new point from a distribution with high variance in the gradient direction, and lower variance in directions perpendicular to the gradient; we denote this kernel \emph{Hop}, and the combination of the two \emph{Hug and Hop}.
+It encourages the next state of the Markov chain to lie on a substantially different contour by proposing a new point from a distribution centered on the current point, with a high variance in the gradient direction, and a lower variance in directions perpendicular to the gradient; we denote this kernel \emph{Hop}, and the combination of the two \emph{Hug and Hop}.
+Pseudo-code for the full algorithm is given in Appendix \ref{app:algorithms}.